From Feature-Heavy to Actually Useful

 Widgets panel 1.3 - collapsible

 While the software offers powerful configuration options, users often struggle to determine which settings actually improve performance for their specific system during gameplay.
-To address this, I proposed an in game widget with simplified slider controls, enabling quick performance adjustments without manually tweaking multiple parameters.
+To address this, I initiated the idea of an in game widget with simplified slider controls, enabling quick performance adjustments without manually tweaking multiple parameters.

 Faster access to screen recording.

-Beyond improving feature discovery, the overlay prioritizes high-usage features like screen recording, allowing users to start recording directly via AMD Chat or a keyboard shortcut without navigating the full application.
+The in-game mode prioritizes high-usage features like screen recording, allowing users to start capturing directly through AMD Chat or a keyboard shortcut without navigating the full application.
+Previously buried across multiple panels, it is now surfaced contextually with quick widget controls, reducing friction and supporting real-time capture without disrupting gameplay.

 THE BIGGER PICTURE